 "Renaissance Festival is not just a passive experience, it's an interactive experience - it's an immersive experience," Angela Smith, Guild Mistress of the Gate Keepers Guild said.
 "At its best, the festival can make a person feel connected to something bigger than themselves, something positive and welcoming and occasionally even magical - something that's hard to find an increasingly scary and disconnected world."

 Catch all of your Renaissance favorites including the falconers bringing more than a dozen birds of prey (including Ritual the Eurasian Eagle Owl), real-life jousting, the Society for Creative Anachronism bringing hands-on combat and heavy weaponry, The Scallywags Pirate Comedy troupe hosting their popular Pirate Smoker (adults only!), axe throwing, fire-breathers, jugglers, belly dancers and Mother Nature, the face of the Great Plains Renaissance & Scottish Festival.

 Be sure not to miss the re-enactment of the Battle of Bannockburn, a key battle in the history of Scotland.

 “The Battle of Bannockburn was the turning point in Scottish history where King Robert the Bruce led his outnumbered forces to victory, and helped establish Scotland as a kingdom of its own,” Cathey said.
 “We will have actors and re-enactors playing the part and hope to be able to build this into one of the largest events of its kind in the USA.

 Demonstrations & Vendors

 What is a Renaissance festival without turkey legs?
-Grab this staple meal as well as other carnival foods like roasted corn, roasted almonds, shaved iced and delicious takes on funnel cakes.
+Grab this staple meal as well as other carnival foods like roasted corn, roasted almonds, shaved iced and funnel cakes.
 Top it all off with some delicious cotton candy as you stroll through the food courts.

 Scottish Highland Games